jgrey4296/spec-handling/README.md

 - `run-spec-handlers` : for when you want to get your specs reset to what you registered
 - `spec-handling-new!` : register a new type of spec which is called when you run the handlers.
 - `spec-handling-add!` : add a new spec, ready to re-use.
+- `spec-handling-setq!` : used like setq, but is triggered in `run-spec-handlers`
 - `spec-handling-report` : a command to produce an org file, telling you where new spec types are declared, and where implementations are defined.

 As an Example: